Linear Algebra

 If we compare (1) and (2), we see that (1) can now be written more conveniently as

-The problem we face is to determine a vector $ x \in \mathbb R ^k $ that solves (3), taking $ y $ and $ A $ as given.
+The problem we face is to determine a vector xRk that solves (3), taking y and A as given.

-This is a special case of a more general problem: Find an $ x $ such that $ y = f(x) $.
+This is a special case of a more general problem: Find an x such that y=f(x).

-Given an arbitrary function $ f $ and a $ y $, is there always an $ x $ such that $ y = f(x) $?
+Given an arbitrary function f and a y, is there always an x such that y=f(x)?

 If so, is it always unique?